CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 ### FR-MQR-07: Template-Based Scoring Rule

-Official quarter score calculation shall be based only on the locked PMS template scoring sections and scoring fields.
+Official term score calculation shall be based only on the locked PMS template scoring sections, scoring fields, and approved scoreable objectives.

-Employee-created objectives, manager-created objectives, objective attachments, manager review attachments, comments, achievements, development observations, and supporting evidence shall be used as review context only.
+Non-scoreable dynamic objectives, objective attachments, manager review attachments, comments, achievements, development observations, and supporting evidence shall be used as review context only.

-The system shall not allow dynamic objectives created after cycle launch to add scoring weightage, increase total scoring weightage, or cause the quarter scoring total to exceed the configured template total.
+The system shall not allow dynamic objectives created after cycle launch to add scoring weightage, increase total scoring weightage, or cause the term scoring total to exceed the configured template total unless explicitly allowed by template policy and approved before the configured cutoff.

 ---